Sunday, 18 May 2008

 Raiders of the lost Poppies

-Mariangela lives in Rimini.
-A couple of weeks ago she was travelling to Asti and passed thorugh Bologna.
-"There are poppies in Bologna", she sent me an email.
-I was in a conference in Genova.
-Shit, this year I had forgotten all about poppies!
 There used to be this old field near our house that would get full of red poppy flowers in April-May.
 I had been there with Mariangela.
 They mowed that field down two years ago and since then I hadn't ever seen large expanses of poppy flowers.

-The black poppy seeds are used commonly as decoration on bread and give off a lovely aroma.
-I am going to look for poppy flowers one of these days, I had told myself.
-Today was the the day of operation poppy.
+I am going to look for poppy flowers one of these days, I told myself.
+Finally, today was my the day of operation poppy-flowers.

-I decided to go out towards the countryside for the morning walk of our dog, Brando.
 He is getting old, our Brando, and likes to go over his usual walking routes and usually if I try to pull him in some new directions, he usually does his Angad ji show, pointing his feet and refusing to move.
-However, today I was in no mood to give him and kept on pulling him till he gave in.
+However, today I was in no mood to give in to him and kept on pulling him till he gave in.

-Just out of the house, and I got distracted by the maple seeds.
-There were so many of them hanging from the tree like plastic butterflies.
+Just out of the house, and I got distracted by the Maple seeds.
+There were so many of them hanging from the tree almost like plastic butterflies.
 So I started looking around clicked the pictures of different looking seeds.
 Here are some examples.
+The maple seeds had wings like butterflies flying with acute angles.

-In the next picture is what they call "albero falso di Giuda" or the false Jude's tree, with dried beans like seeds.
+In the next picture is what they call "albero falso di Giuda" or the 'false Jude's' tree, with dried beans like seeds.
 In autumn, these trees without any green leaves and only these dark brown seeds look slightly sinister, and make me think of Dracula myths.
 I also don't know why they call them false Jude and if there is a real Jude's tree as well?

 I like the seeds of Lime trees with the strange wing that is pierced by the flowers.
 I have read of the subtle perfume of Lime but to me the flowers seem scentless.